 Annette Langlois Grunseth, Green Bay, WI, has been published in Soundings, Ariel Anthology, and Poeming Pigeon.
 Her chapbook, Becoming Trans-Parent, One Family’s Journey of Gender Transition (Finishing Line Press 2017) was nominated for a Pushcart Prize.
 Her poems have been recognized with Wisconsin Academy Review, Wisconsin People & Ideas and Wisconsin Fellowship of Poets.
 Learn more at www.annettegrunseth.com

-Becoming Trans-Parent, One Family's Journey of Gender Transition (Finishing Line Press, Summer 2017).
-Pre-buy here.
+Becoming Trans-Parent, One Family's Journey of Gender Transition (Finishing Line Press, 2017).
+Buy here.
+Also available on Amazon.

 Broadsides and postcard poems.